tanmoy-blr/posts_reralabs.com/Infrastructure/0001_terraform_import_existing_route53_zone.md

 #### Example using Route-53 for [reralabs.com](https://reralabs.com)

-1. Create a module for Route53 zone
+1. Create a module for Route53 zone in `main.tf`

     ![img_3.png](img_3.png)